 Over time, I committed myself to

-Anyway, to cut to the chase, my copy ultimately did all the hard work and heavy lifting for my tiny sales team and me.
+To cut to the chase, my copy ultimately did much of the hard work and heavy lifting for my tiny sales team and me.

 It gave our small

 Best of all, we were able to do it without the insane VC burn money and massive marketing budgets that they had!

 They were shelling out big bucks for copywriters, marketing firms, and consultants for websites, sales presentations, and marketing materials.

 Yet despite all of that big spending, they got iffy results at best.

 All they would do is complain endlessly about struggling to increase sales at our industry conferences, trade shows

 Then there was us.
 And when it came to our company’s marketing department, we were essentially a one-man band… guess who!